The Third World

 sums up the inability of people to understand the cause of third world poverty and famine,

-the cause of western prosperity.
+and conversely, the cause of western prosperity.

 Yes, it is brilliant that millions of people are focused on how to end poverty in Africa.